Gareth-Tang/final-project/README.md

 Your team should keep track of all source code with git.

 You may choose to create a separate bitbucket repository for each component that you tackle e.g. front-end code can be in its own repository.
-If you create more than one spring-boot application, then each can have its own bitbucket repository.
+If you create more than one back end  application, then each can have its own bitbucket repository.
 To keep track of your repositories, you can use a single bitbucket 'Project' that each of your repositories is part of.

 Your instructor and team members need to access all repositories, so they should be either